 Whether the men in your fraternity were chosen by you or not, remember: these are your brothers.
 The quality of the fraternity in large part depends on you.
 Take a look at the men with whom you are about to make this exodus.
 They are worth respecting, challenging, and persevering with all the way to the promised land.

 Remember Christ’s words: “This is my commandment, that you love one another as I have loved you” (John 15:12).
-As much as you desire freedom, recall that these ninety days are not for you alone.
+As much as you desire freedom, recall that these exercises are not for you alone.
 They are for your friends, your family, the Church, and your brothers.
 Don’t allow selfish thoughts to hinder the success God wants to give you.
 Be ready to make sacrifices for your fraternity, just as Christ made sacrifices for you.
-If you do so, your efforts will be like water in the wilderness and a fountain of life for you and your fraternity in Day 91.
+If you do so, your efforts will be like water in the wilderness and a fountain of life for you and your fraternity.
 Commit to greater freedom for yourself and for your brothers.
 Commit to your fraternity.

 How Many Men Should I Have in My Fraternity?